 The juvenile court system is designed to help children when they get into trouble.
-But it can also be a stressful time for families.
+But it can also be a stressful time for families, so it’s important to retain a Fort Worth juvenile criminal defense lawyer to help.

-To start, we will take the time to understand your family’s story and get to know you as people.
+Partner and Board Certified lawyer Colin McLaughlin handles our juvenile cases.
+He has extensive experience in the juvenile system and has helped numerous families get their child’s case dropped.
+It is important to know your child’s background the all the details surrounding a potential charge.
 This helps us advocate for your child in court because we’ll have a better understanding of your child’s situation.
-Feel free to ask your Fort Worth juvenile criminal defense lawyer at Hoeller McLaughlin PLLC questions about court procedure and case law so you feel more comfortable with any hearing or trial that takes place.
+Feel free to ask your Fort Worth juvenile criminal defense lawyer at Hoeller McLaughlin PLLC questions about court procedure and case law so you feel more comfortable with any hearing or trial that takes place (if it gets to that phase).

 The Role of Family in the Fort Worth Juvenile Criminal Defense System